teaghan/FlowNet_PET/README.md

 The test sets can be downloaded [here](https://zenodo.org/record/6510089) and the training set can be downloaded [here](https://zenodo.org/record/6510358).

+Once downloaded, unzip the files and place each file in the [data directory](./data/).
+For instance, after doing this you should have the file path `FlowNet_PET/data/xcat_frames_test_set.h5`.

 ### Option 2

 To install from the command line: